KislyjKisel/yoga.lean/README.md

 ## Notes

 * Can cause data races if used from multiple threads (even without mutation)
-* Uses a submodule to build Yoga, can be run manually using `lake run yogaBuild`.
+* Uses a submodule to build Yoga, can be run manually using `lake run buildSubmodule`.
-  Use `lake run yogaClean` to delete yoga build.
+  Use `lake run cleanSubmodule` to delete yoga build.